Natalia Markova: Evolve (2019–2020)

-Markova made her Evolve debut on May 11, 2019 at Evolve 128, losing to Shotzi Blackheart.
-She won her first singles match on December 6 at Evolve 141, defeating Camron Bra'Nae.
-Markova's last match took place on March 1, 2020 at Evolve 146, in which she teamed up with Avery Taylor to defeat Brandi Lauren and Jessi Kamea.
+Markova made her Evolve debut on 11 May 2019 at Evolve 128, losing to Shotzi Blackheart.
+She won her first singles match on 6 December at Evolve 141, defeating Camron Bra'Nae.
+Markova's last match took place on 1 March 2020 at Evolve 146, in which she teamed up with Avery Taylor to defeat Brandi Lauren and Jessi Kamea.

 All Elite Wrestling (2021)

-Markova made her All Elite Wrestling debut on the May 17 episode of AEW Dark: Elevation in a match against Leyla Hirsch, which Markova lost.
-The following month, Markova competed in her second match on the June 8 episode of AEW Dark, losing to Tay Conti.
-She had her third and final match on the July 6 episode of AEW Dark, losing to Abaddon.
+Markova made her All Elite Wrestling (AEW) debut on the 17 May episode of AEW Dark: Elevation in a match against Leyla Hirsch, which Markova lost.
+The following month, Markova competed in her second match on the 8 June episode of AEW Dark, losing to Tay Conti.
+She had her third and final match on the 6 July episode of AEW Dark, losing to Abaddon.

 National Wrestling Alliance (2021–present)

-After appearing in two matches during the NWA USA tapings on December 3, 2021, Markova made her official debut for the National Wrestling Alliance (NWA).
+After appearing in two matches during the NWA USA tapings on 3 December 2021, Markova made her official debut for the National Wrestling Alliance (NWA).
 Markova appeared on the NWA Hard Times 2 pre-show teaming with Missa Kate against Jennacide and Paola Blaze, Kylie Rae and Tootie Lynn, and the defending NWA World Women's Tag Team Champions The Hex (Allysin Kay and Marti Belle).

-On August 28, 2022, at the second night of NWA 74, Markova became the inaugural Queen Bee.
-On November 12, at the NWA Hard Times In New Orleans, Markova had lost to Max the Impaler in a casket match.
+On 28 August 2022, at the second night of NWA 74, Markova became the inaugural Queen Bee.
+On 12 November, at NWA Hard Times 3, Markova had lost to Max the Impaler in a casket match.

 Personal life

-Natalia Markova was married to fellow professional wrestler Ivan Markov.

 In the summer of 2022, Markova was featured in media reports.
 Along with professional wrestler Bryan Idol, they were able to locate and apprehend the person who stole her purse on a flight to Tampa.
 They were able to locate the criminal by using the geolocation feature to find the AirPods she had in her purse.

+In 2023 she became a naturalized American citizen.